Advantages / disadvantages

 Strict packaging

-Nix is strict when it comes to packages that are straightforward to package: most Nix build packages in a sandbox that only has specified dependencies, and with no internet access.
+Nix is strict about packaging software.
+Most Nix builds occur in a sandbox with only the specified dependencies and no internet access.

 Nix also assumes that builds are reproducible (see Reproducible builds).

-This strictness is part of what makes Nix features possible, but it also means that some software is going to be more difficult to package than others.
+This strictness enables many of Nix’s features, but it also means some software is more difficult to package than others.

 Non-uniformity

-Depending on how you declare your IOCs and NixOS machines, your deployments can have different versions of software dependencies.
+Depending on how you declare your IOCs and NixOS machines, your deployments might have different versions of software dependencies.

-For example, different deployed IOCs can use different versions of StreamDevice, or asyn.
-This is technically fine if the EPICS Channel Access or PV Access protocol stay compatible with earlier version.
+For example, different deployed IOCs can use different versions of StreamDevice or asyn.
+This is technically acceptable if the EPICS Channel Access or PV Access protocol remains compatible with earlier versions.

-But for deployments such as Phoebus services, or Archiver Appliance, which uses HTTP APIs, it’s your responsibility to architecture your Nix and NixOS deployments so that the set of deployed software are compatible between each other.
+For deployments such as Phoebus services or Archiver Appliance, which use HTTP APIs, it is your responsibility to design your Nix and NixOS deployments so that the set of deployed software remains compatible across installations.